34 Albemarle St., London, W1X 4BT, England

-Founded in 1837 by James Brown, Lord Byron's "gentleman's gentleman," this hotel occupying 11 Georgian town houses holds a treasured place in London society.
+Founded in 1837 by James Brown, Lord Byron's "gentleman's gentleman," this hotel occupying 11 Georgian townhouses holds a treasured place in London society.
 Nowadays the interior has a slightly more modern edge, thanks to a top-to-bottom renovation by the Forte chain.
-Fans of the hotel still love the old world ambiance, although a few complain that it's not quite the atmospheric old place it used to be.
-Nonetheless, it's a well run operation, filled with the kinds of top-end extras you'd expect with this kind of price tag.
-The subtle, contemporary guest rooms have office spaces and marble bathrooms equipped with luxurious products, while the staff is exceedingly professional.
+Fans of the hotel still love the Old World ambience, although a few complain that it's not quite the atmospheric old place it used to be.
+Nonetheless, it's a well-run operation, filled with the kinds of top-end extras you'd expect with this kind of price tag.
+The subtle, contemporary guest rooms have office spaces and marble bathrooms equipped with luxurious products, while the staff are exceedingly professional.

 - elegant spaces